 White Sox fans hate the Cubs, and especially Cub fans, a lot more than Cub fans hate the White Sox and their fans.
 To a Cub fan, a White Sox fan is a greasy, dirty, uncouth hood who likes heavy metal and marijuana -- an image probably ingrained due to the South Side's gritty reputation and Disco Demolition Night in 1979.
 To a White Sox fan, a Cub fan is a prissy, effete intellectual who is willing to accept losing so long as he has his ivy and his beer -- and, occasionally, his marijuana.
 In other words, newspaper columnist and conservative TV news pundit George Will, who actually is a Cub fan... except for the substance abuse part.

 Disclaimer: While I have been to Chicago, and I have seen games at Wrigley Field, and I saw a game at the old Comiskey Park, I have not yet been to a game at the new Comiskey Park, now named U.S. Cellular Field.
 But much of this information is taken from the White Sox' website, and is believed to be accurate.

 Before You Go.
-It's a little soon to predict the weather for next week, but Chicago in late August is usually hot in the daytime and humid at night.
+It's a little soon to predict the weather for next week, but Chicago in late June is usually hot in the daytime and humid at night.
 And in early August, when the Yankees go out there, it'll probably be even hotter.
-So ignore all the stories you’ve heard about Chicago being cold: You’re going to New Comiskey to see the Yankees play the White Sox, not to Soldier Field to see the Giants or Jets play the Bears.
+So ignore all the stories you’ve heard about Chicago being cold: You’re going to New Comiskey to see the Mets or Yankees play the White Sox, not to Soldier Field to see the Giants or Jets play the Bears.
 Pack accordingly, and be sure to check the websites of the Chicago Tribune and the Chicago Sun-Times for their forecasts at your trip gets closer.

 Getting There.
 Chicago is 789 land miles from New York.
 Knowing this, your first reaction is going to be to fly out there.

 Unlike some other Midwestern cities, this is a good idea if you can afford it.
-If you buy tickets online today, you can get Economy Super-Savers on American Airlines, but for the Yankees' August trip, you can get round-trip fare for just $383.
-Nearly every flight from the New York area’s airports to Chicago’s is nonstop, so it’ll be 3 hours, tarmac to tarmac, and about 2 hours going back.
+If you buy tickets online today, next week's Mets visit would be $818 round-trip on American Airlines, but for the Yankees' August trip, you can get round-trip fare for just $383.
+Nearly every flight from the New York Tri-State Area’s airports to Chicago’s is nonstop, so it’ll be 3 hours, tarmac to tarmac, and about 2 hours going back.

 The Chicago Transit Authority (CTA) Blue Line train can get you from O’Hare International Airport, at the northwestern edge of the city, to the downtown elevated (or “L”) tracks that run in “The Loop” (the borders of which are Randolph, Wells, Van Buren and Wabash Streets) in 45 minutes.
-From Midway Airport, the Orange Line train can get you to the Loop in 45 minutes.
+That's also roughly the time that the Orange Line can get you from Midway Airport to the Loop.

-By bus, Greyhound’s run between the 2 cities is relatively easy, but long, about 18 hours, and is $190 round-trip.
+By bus, Greyhound’s run between the 2 cities is relatively easy, but long, about 18 hours, and is $235 round-trip.
 The station is at 630 W. Harrison Street.
 (If you’ve seen one of my favorite movies, Midnight Run, which came out in 1988, this is a new station, not the one seen in that film.)
 The closest CTA stop is Clinton on the Blue Line, around the corner.
 Keep in mind that, while this station is at the edge of downtown, it is, literally, out of the Loop.
 In fact, it's across the south branch of the Chicago River from downtown

 By train?
-Amtrak’s Lake Shore Limited (formerly known as the Twentieth Century Limited when the old New York Central Railroad ran it from Grand Central Terminal to Chicago's LaSalle Street Station) leaves New York's Penn Station at 3:45 every afternoon, and arrives at Union Station at 225 South Canal Street in Chicago at 9:45 every morning.
-It’s $190 each way -- currently, exactly double the cost on Greyhound.
+Amtrak’s Lake Shore Limited (formerly known as the Twentieth Century Limited when the old New York Central Railroad ran it from Grand Central Terminal to Chicago's LaSalle Street Station) leaves New York's Penn Station at 3:40 every afternoon, and arrives at Union Station at 225 South Canal Street in Chicago at 9:45 every morning.
+It’s $281 round-trip.
 The closest CTA stop is Quincy/Wells, in the Loop, but that’s 6 blocks away – counting the Chicago River as a block; Union Station is also not in the Loop.